alexellis/arkade/README.md

-# arkade - Portable DevOps Marketplace
+# arkade - The Open Source Kubernetes Marketplace

 arkade provides a portable marketplace for downloading your favourite devops CLIs and installing helm charts, with a single command.